-- Beneficiary for the scholarship/ reward are the undergraduate students that achieve a good performance in the curriculum courses, in combination with the aggregation of specific ECTS's, as specified below. - The average grade for the undergraduate students reward is at least seven (7). - It must be pointed out that the undergraduate students eligible for the reward in the 1st, 2nd, 3rd and 4th year must have accumulated specific ECTS.
-More specifically, fir the 1st year 60 ECTS are required, for the 2nd year at least 120 ECTS in total, for the 3rd year at least 180 ECTS in total and for the 4rth year at least 240 ECTS in total. - In calculating the average grade and the number of ECTS's, all courses (and their respective ECTS's) in which students received a passing grade in all three exams periods, are taken into account. - The REWARD amounts to the symbolic amount of 15 euro and will be accompanied by an "ACADEMIC PERFORMANCE AWARD" which will be signed by the President of the Department of Statistics and will contain the details of the award.
-The rewards amount is a contribution of the Department and can be modified in relation to the departments financial availability or can be replaced or modified depending on possible private sponsorships/ donations.
-The possibility not to give a sum of money as a scholarship/ reward, but to give, for example, a book or a USB or other, similar, symbolic reward gift, will be explored. - In the case of a tie, all tying students receive the REWARD and the AWARD OF ACADEMIC PERFORMANCE. - Students who already hold a Higher Education Degree or are exempted from some courses, are only eligible for the GOOD PERFORMANCE AWARD.

-- Academic Performance Awards are granted in the period from March to April of the next academic year.
-Following a reasoned decision of the department's Assembly, this period can be modified. - The students REWARD will be mentioned in the section "6.1 Additional Information" of the Diploma (both in the Greek and the English version).
+- Beneficiary for the scholarship/ reward are the undergraduate students that achieve a good performance in the curriculum courses, in combination with the aggregation of specific ECTS's, as specified below. - The average grade for the undergraduate students' reward is at least seven (7). - It must be pointed out that the undergraduate students eligible for the reward in the 1st, 2nd, 3rd and 4th year must have accumulated specific ECTS.
+More specifically, for the 1st year, students must acquire 60 ECTS, for the 2nd year, the total ECTS requirement is at least 120, for the 3rd year, students must have accumulated at least 180 ECTS in total, for the 4th year, the requirement is at least 240 ECTS in total. - In calculating the average grade and the number of ECTS's, all courses (and their respective ECTS's) in which students received a passing grade in all three exams periods, are taken into account. - The REWARD amounts to the symbolic amount of 15 euros and will be accompanied by an "ACADEMIC PERFORMANCE AWARD" which will be signed by the Head of the Department of Statistics and will contain the details of the award.
+The rewards amount is a contribution of the Department and can be modified in relation to the Department's financial availability or can be replaced or modified depending on possible private sponsorships/ donations.
+The possibility not to give a sum of money as a scholarship/ reward, but to give, for example, a book or a USB or other, similar, symbolic reward gift, will be explored. - In the case of a tie, all tying students receive the REWARD and the AWARD OF ACADEMIC PERFORMANCE. - Students who already hold a Higher Education Degree or are exempted from some courses, are only eligible for the GOOD PERFORMANCE AWARD. - Academic Performance Awards are granted in the period from March to April of the next academic year.
+Following a reasoned decision of the Department's Assembly, this period can be modified. - The students' REWARD will be mentioned in the section "6.1 Additional Information" of the Diploma (both in the Greek and the English version).